Who lives longer, men or women?

 Funds in an annuity accumulate as deferred.

-Annuities can avoid probate when a named beneficiary is used.
-Many annuities now contain a death benefit provision which allows for a larger inheritance to be received by the named beneficiary.
+Annuities may avoid probate when a named beneficiary is used.
+Many annuities now contain a death benefit provision which allows for a more substantial inheritance to be received by the named beneficiary.

 Many annuities now contain long term care riders which will assist in nursing home expenses.
 The LTC rider can less expensive than a long term care insurance policy.
 The right type of annuity (fixed) allows for protection from loss (and risk), and the proceeds are fully guaranteed.